-Parent conferences are scheduled once each semester, but conferences are encouraged and may be initiated at any time by parents/guardians, counselors, teachers, or members of the administrative staff.
+Conferences are encouraged and may be initiated at any time by parents/guardians, counselors, teachers, or members of the administrative staff.
 These conferences may relate to the student's progress, the need for cooperative planning, excessive absences, behavior patterns, and/or personal problems.
 Parent conferences provide an excellent opportunity for the home and school to work together to assist the students.
 These conferences may be in person or by telephone.